giladnavot/cibuildwheel/.swm/exploring-wheels-building.kprv89z0.sw.md

 ---
 title: Exploring Wheels Building
 ---
 Wheels Building refers to the process of creating a wheel, which is a built-package format for Python.
 A wheel is a ZIP-format archive with a specially formatted filename and the .whl extension.
-It contains all the files necessary for the installation of a Python app.
+It contains all the files necessary for the installation of a Python app.&nbsp;

 In cibuildwheel, wheels are built for different Python versions and platforms.
-The configurations for these builds are specified in the 'build-platforms.toml' file.
-The actual building process is handled by the 'build' function in the respective platform-specific files ([macos.py](http://macos.py), [windows.py](http://windows.py), [linux.py](http://linux.py), [pyodide.py](http://pyodide.py)).
+The configurations for these builds are specified in the <SwmPath>[cibuildwheel/resources/build-platforms.toml](/cibuildwheel/resources/build-platforms.toml)</SwmPath> file.
+The actual building process is handled by the 'build' function in the respective platform-specific files (<SwmPath>[cibuildwheel/macos.py](/cibuildwheel/macos.py)</SwmPath>, <SwmPath>[cibuildwheel/windows.py](/cibuildwheel/windows.py)</SwmPath>, <SwmPath>[cibuildwheel/linux.py](/cibuildwheel/linux.py)</SwmPath>, <SwmPath>[cibuildwheel/pyodide.py](/cibuildwheel/pyodide.py)</SwmPath>).&nbsp;

 The build process involves setting up the build environment, running pre-build commands, building the wheel, and repairing the wheel if necessary.

 <SwmSnippet path="/cibuildwheel/resources/build-platforms.toml" line="1">